 The SUCI API consists of the package uicc.usim.suci.
 This package defines services to allow an Applet to perform a SUCI computation upon reception of terminal request.

 If an applet has registered an object implementing the interface SUCICalculator to the USIM application, then when the ME sends a GET IDENTITY APDU Command in SUCI context to this USIM application, the (U)SAT framework shall invoke the getSUCI method in order to retrieve the SUCI to be returned to the ME.
 Only one object can be registered per USIM application.
 The reference to the object is needed to dereference the object.
 If no object is registered, the USIM shall return the SUCI computed by its own means, according to the USIM configuration.

+When SUPI type is IMSI, and Identity Context is SUCI 5G NSWO, the (U)SAT framework shall convert the SUCI returned by getSUCI in SUCI NAI format (see TS 23.003 [XX]).

 ***** End of changes *****